Parivrtta Hasta Padangusthasana: Revolved Hand to Big Toe Pose

-While the name of this pose is straightforward, many yoga teachers call it Dancing Shiva, which opens up a whole new perspective for understanding Parivrtta Hasta Padangusthasana.
-Traditional depictions of Nataraj, or Dancing Shiva, show the arms and legs moving fluidly across the body, which is how the shape of this posture earned it its nickname.
-Shiva’s dance is often referred to as a cosmic dance of bliss.
-It is said that the universal cycles of creation and destruction, birth and death are represented by this pose.
-Practicing Dancing Shiva is a recognition of these cycles, and improves the ability to find balance and peace in the midst of eternal change.
+While the name of this pose is straightforward, many yoga teachers call it dancing Shiva, which opens up a whole new perspective for understanding parivrtta hasta padangusthasana.
+Traditional depictions of Nataraj, or dancing Shiva, show the arms and legs moving fluidly across the body, which is how the shape of this posture earned it its nickname.
+Shiva’s dance is often referred to as a cosmic dance of bliss, showing the universal cycles of creation and destruction, birth and death.
+Practicing dancing Shiva is a recognition of these cycles, and improves the ability to find balance and peace in the midst of eternal change.

 - Reach your back hand to a wall for extra support.

-- Keep your gaze forward or to the side for easier balance.
+- Keep your gaze forward or to the side to help with balance.

-- Keep your back hand on your hip for added stability and better balance.
+- Keep your back hand on your hip for added stability.

-- If you can remain balanced, slowly start to move your gaze back towards your left hand.
-Do this movement slowly and intentionally to avoid losing balance.
-Hold this pose for five to ten breaths before untwisting and slowly lowering the lifted leg down to the floor.
-Stay in Tadasana for a few breaths before repeating on the other side.
+- Hold this pose for 5-10 breaths before untwisting and slowly lowering the lifted leg down to the floor.
+Pause in standing for a few breaths before repeating on the other side.